azraerl/serenity/README.md

 This means **screenshots** and **presets** you have created, as well as **custom settings** and any **additional mods** you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched\*

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+Remember that you might have to downgrade your Skyrim to Special Edition, if you have updated it to Anniversary Edition.
+[More about SAE here](#Downgrade Skyrim Anniversary Edition to Special Edition)

 \* *Note, you can preserve character presets (and even modifications) by adding `[NoDelete] ` tag to your mod.
 For example, `[NoDelete] Khinara Jade SE - RaceMenu Preset` such mod will not be deleted by Wabbajack overwrite/upgrade.*